-Normal structures for programmes for the Graduate Diploma in Teaching in each of the options available are set out below.
+Normal GradDipTchg programme structures are set out below.
 Some variations may be possible.
 For further details consult the University Calendar or the University of Otago College of Education website at otago.ac.nz/education

 (applications due by 31 August of the year before enrolling)